Shao-Group/bamkit/README.md

+# Overview
+bamkit is a toolkit designed to analyze and process `bam/sam` files.
+More functions will be continuously added.

 # Installation
 To install bamkit from the source code, you need to first download/compile htslib, setup the corresponding environmental variables,